binaryage/totalspaces-web/coming-features.md

 I take requests for features over at [GetSatisfaction](http://getsatisfaction.com/binaryage).
 Although I can't promise anything, I will do my best for any reasonable feature requests.
 Below are some things that have been requested, and that I think would be good to add.
 Again, I can't promise by particular dates or versions though.

-## Full screen apps

-Although TotalSpaces supports full screen apps, they could be visualised in the overview grid view, and with more options as to how they can be navigated to.

 ## App window dragging